 Facilities Rooms are provided for choirs, bands and ensembles to assemble for warm up and tuning.

 Entries Entries are being received on-line and it is expected that the vast majority of competitors will take advantage of the convenience of this method.
-Entries to the festival close on Monday 29th January 2018 for posted entries.
-Please ensure that payment is made by these dates.
+Entries to the festival close on 1st February 2019.
+Please ensure that payment is made with the entry.
 Shortly afterwards all competitors should receive notification of receipt of entry confirming the time and location of classes.
 This form will also admit the competitor (and accompanist where needed) to the competition rooms.

-Audience Audience admission to the festival is £2 per day for adults with free admission for children.
+Audience Audience admission to the festival is £2.50 per weekend for adults with free admission for children.
 Programmes for the Music and Speech and Drama Sections are available at the Festival for £3.
-These show all the classes and competitors, and can also be ordered through the on-line entry system or the entry form.
+These show all the classes and competitors, and can also be ordered through the on-line entry system or the entry form for £3.60.